-- 1 Log in to the HPE Helion and Veritas Continuity virtual appliance console as an admin user. - 2 Go to the support under main menu.
+- 1 Log in to the HPE Helion and Veritas Continuity virtual appliance console or SSH session as an admin user. - 2 Go to the support under main menu.

-3 Run the logs-gather command with any of the log collection options that are available.
+Run the logs-gather command with any of the log collection options that are available.

-See "Using CLISH" on page 102.
+See "Using klish" on page 103.